mohdimran25/mohdimran25/README.md

 ### About Me 🚀

-🎓 I'm a full stack MERN Developer and Open-Source Enthusiast and a Sophomore pursuing my Bachelors in Computer Science & Engineering.
+🎓 I'm a full stack MERN Developer and Open-Source Enthusiast and a Junior pursuing my Bachelors in Computer Science & Engineering.
 <br/>
 👨‍💻 Apart from that I love getting involved in Competitive Programming and Problem Solving.❤✌